Free Confidential Case Evaluation

 First Brands Group, LLC, a leading global supplier of aftermarket automotive parts, filed for Chapter 11 bankruptcy protection on September 29, 2025.
 The case was filed in the United States Bankruptcy Court for the Southern District of Texas.

+Private credit providers, including UBS and other financial institutions, played a significant role in supporting First Brands Group prior to bankruptcy.
 Following the company’s bankruptcy, UBS informed investors that it will wind down O’Connor’s Working Capital Opportunistic Funds, in the first major fund liquidation tied to the collapse.
 The O’Connor unit is also liquidating a separate “High Grade” fund that invested in invoices linked to less risky companies, though that fund did not have exposure to First Brands.
-Together, the affected invoice-finance funds reportedly held around $600 million in assets.
+Together, the affected invoice-finance funds reportedly held around $600 million in assets, which included various financial instruments, highlighting the complexity and risk profile of these investments.

 The O’Connor Working Capital Finance Opportunistic Funds faced redemption requests after the bankruptcy filing, as investors sought to exit following revelations of direct exposure.